noseka1/photo-gallery-quarkus/README.md

 --param POSTGRESQL_DATABASE=gallery
 ```

-Define a binary build (this will reuse the Go artifacts that were you built at the beginning):
+Define a binary build (this will reuse the jar artifacts that were you built at the beginning):

 ```
 oc new-build \